Wardrop/Scorched/README.md

 Scorched honours the patrons of the past.
 It's not a complete reinvention of the lightweight web framework, but rather what I hope is an evolutionary enhancement.
 Most of the concepts are carried forward from predecessors.
 Scorched merely enhances those concepts in an attempt to extract their full potential, as well as offering up to scrutiny some entirely new idioms.
 All with the intention to make developing lightweight web apps in Ruby even more enjoyable.

-The named Scorched was the result of a 5 minute brainstorm.
-I summarised the main intention of the project as to DRY-up what its predecessors left moist.
-The name Scorched was therefore born.
+The name 'Scorched' is inspired by the main goal of the project, which is to DRY-up what the likes of Sinatra and Padrino left moist.

 The Errors of Our Past (aka.
 Areas of Moisty-ness)